Posted By Norman Gasbarro on January 25, 2013

 About the book: The little village of Rough and Ready in Upper Mahantongo Township, Schuylkill County, Pennsylvania, is set in the center of the Mahantongo Valley, famous for its Pennsylvania Dutch culture – especially the painted furniture.
 This book focuses on the social history of the village, anchored by information from the 1850 census and Salem Reformed Church Cemetery records.
 This was the famous Isaac F. Stiehly‘s church and most of the families mentioned were in his congregation.
 The book contains hundreds of photos, most over 100 years old, of life in the Valley.

-Purchasing: There is Something About Rough and Ready: A History of the Village at the Heart of the Mahantongo Valley is authored by Lawrence Knorr, Steve E. Troutman, Elaine Moran, Cindy Baum, Christine Hipple and Jeanne Adams.
+There is Something About Rough and Ready: A History of the Village at the Heart of the Mahantongo Valley is authored by Lawrence Knorr, Steve E. Troutman, Elaine Moran, Cindy Baum, Christine Hipple and Jeanne Adams.
 The 284-page offering has a list price of $19.95.
 Troutman reports proceeds from the not-for-profit sale of the book benefit the Salem Church of Rough and Ready.
-[Note: to order, see the information at the bottom of this post].

 Rough and Ready is located in the middle of Upper Mahantongo Township, Schuylkill County.
 The township is located in the northwest corner of Schuylkill County and borders on Northumberland County (to the north), Dauphin County (to the west), and Schuylkill County’s Hubley Township (to the south).
 The map above is from the 1875 Atlas of Schuylkill County and shows the names of major property owners in the township.
 Rough and Ready lies completely within the geographical study area of the Civil War Research Project.